ArturCzopek/e-arbiter/API.md

 * */*

-#### Endpoint for fetching a list of users enrolled in given tournament.
+#### Endpoint for fetching a list of users blocked in given tournament.
 ```
-GET /api/management/{id}/enrolled-users
+GET /api/management/{id}/blocked-users
 ```

 ##### Parameters